jaripeeperkorn/Group-Fairness-in-Predictive-Process-Monitoring/README.md

 ## Description

 This is the github repository containing the code, experiments and experimental results used in the paper:
-> Achieving Group Fairness in Outcome Oriented Predictive Process Monitoring
+> Achieving Group Fairness through Independence in Predictive Process Monitoring
 >
 > Jari Peeperkorn and Simon De Vos